This page may contain affiliate links. Learn More.

 As I have stated before on this blog, USDA and DHS regulations prevent me from serving home-canned foods to my kids, so I freeze as much of our produce as I can to use throughout the year.
 My homemade Rotel tomatoes are easy as can be and super handy to have on hand to add flavor to many dishes.

 What is your favorite way to use your garden tomatoes?
-Click here to find more ways to use your excess tomatoes from the garden and excess hot peppers from the garden.
+Click here to find more ways to use your excess tomatoes from the garden.
+And excess hot peppers from the garden as well.
+There are so many other recipes for hot peppers you can make.

 - 2 c finely diced tomatoes